 Log into your library account on the library online catalog page.
 Enter either the barcode located on your borrower’s card or the six-digit number on your Wesley ID and your last name.

 How do I return borrowed library materials?

 Return materials in-person or by mail.
 For more details, see Returning Library Materials.

-Are the fines/fees for overdue or loss items?
+Are there fines/fees for overdue or lost items?

-Currently, the library will waive overdue fines when you return borrowed materials.
-However, the library charges $97 for lost or damaged items.
+Yes.
+Overdue fines accrue on a daily basis.
+The the library charges $97 for lost or damaged items.